 We are dependent on various information technology systems, and failures of or interruptions to those systems could harm our business

-Many of our business processes depend upon our IT systems, the systems and processes of third parties, and on interfaces with the systems of third parties.
+Many of our business processes depend upon our IT systems, the systems and processes of third parties, including cloud hosting service providers, and on interfaces with the systems of third parties.
 For example, our order entry system provides information to the systems of our contract manufacturers, which enables them to build and ship our products.
 If those systems fail or are interrupted, or if our ability to connect to or interact with one or more networks is interrupted, our processes may function at a diminished level or not at all.
-This would harm our ability to ship products, and our financial results may be harmed.
+This could harm our ability to ship products or our ability to deliver cloud-based services used in our operations, which could harm our financial results.
+Further, our Distributed Cloud Services infrastructure is dependent on our IT systems and related software interfaces, including third-party cloud hosting providers, in order to maintain a reliable and consistent level of performance for our customers.
+If those systems experience an outage, fail, or are otherwise interrupted, or if our ability to connect to or interact with one or more networks is interrupted, platform services may function at a diminished level or not at all.
+This could harm our ability to deliver services to our customers, which could harm our customers and our financial results.
 In addition, reconfiguring our IT systems or other business processes in response to changing business needs may be time-consuming and costly.
 To the extent this impacted our ability to react timely to specific market or business opportunities, our financial results may be harmed.

 Legal & Regulatory